 It is possible to increase the throughput of the crystallization process by changing the common sizes of the ingots.
-Fig. 18 shows the increase in ingot mass for casted silicon materials and for Czochralski / Continuous Czochralski (Cz/CCz) growth of mono-Si, as predicted by the roadmap.
+Fig. 18 shows the increase in ingot mass for casted silicon materials and for Czochralski/Continuous Czochralski (Cz/CCz) growth of mono-Si, as predicted by the roadmap.
 Gen6/7 ingoting is mainstream with ingot masses of 1100 kg in 2019.
-Starting in 2021, the transition to Gen8 will be executed, by realizing ingoting with masses of up to 1500 kg in 2021.
+Starting in 2021, the transition to Gen8 will be executed, by realizing ingoting with masses of up to 1300 kg in 2026.
 Casted ingot mass will increase further towards 1500 kg and will mark the move to Gen8+ after 2026.
-Transition to Gen8 in mass production may go even faster.
+But transition to Gen9 in mass production may go even faster but requires further development work as indicated by the red color marking.